-For “P” cards statements are e-mailed to the Manager of Finance Services by the bank.
+For “P” cards statements are e-mailed to the Manager, Finance & IT by the bank.

 Statement is signed by authorized personnel for payment.

-For the credit card issued to the Executive Director, the President/Treasurer of the Board of Director’s verifies that all receipts attached and identifies for what purpose expense occurred.
-The President of the Board of Directors or the Treasurer of the Board of Director’s reviews and initials the statement.
+For the credit card issued to the Executive Director, the President/Treasurer of the Board of Directors verifies that all receipts attached and identifies for what purpose expense occurred.
+The President of the Board of Directors or the Treasurer of the Board of Directors reviews and initials the statement.
 Payment, however, is not delayed if final signature is not available prior to due date.

 Should the card holder loan the card for approved business purposes (eg. Ordering on line; registration; hotel reservation) a Use of Credit Card form is completed and signed prior to use.
 The card holder loaning the card is responsible for any charges to credit card number.